papadanku/RealityDocs/docs/source/index.rst

 ^^^^^

 ``:guilabel:``
-   For GUI elements such as its: titles, arguments, etc.
+   For GUI elements such as its: titles, arguments, values, etc.
 ``:menuselection:``
    GUI navigation sequences